minghuicode/learn_tf/awesome/readme.md

 forward.py
 -----

-	this file define the forward of cnn
+	this file define the forward of model

 backward.py
 -----